drvinceknight/Nashpy/docs/discussion/repeated-games.rst

    :class: note

-   For the following values of :math:`T` and the following stage games, how many leaves would the extensive form representation of the repeated game:
+   For the following values of :math:`T` and the following stage games, how many leaves would the extensive form representation of the repeated game have:

    1.